Riprock/PingNet/Notes.md

    - Add time of last call back.
    - Figure out how to run this in the background

-Need to make sure an ack ping packet(not reply) gets sent from this machine as confirmation

-Far off idea but maybe some kind of visual board to show callbacks

 ## Testing Notes
    - Need to add IP to filter beucase random pings will break it
    - Need to do sanitization becuase spaces will break it
    - Sending a ping to the client is a bad idea It just will not work.
 Have to investigate

+IF I go with heartbeat from server
+    Im relying on the return packet that gets sent back for that I need to do a loop and iterate through all the ips sending 1 ping to each one every minute

+If coming from client
+just need to make sure that each packet gets processed quickly enough to update

+Need to make sure an ack ping packet(not reply) gets sent from this machine as confirmation

+Far off idea but maybe some kind of visual board to show callbacks